Precision tests of bulk entanglement: $AdS_3$ vectors: Bulk entanglement entropy

 \subsection{Bulk entanglement for $|\psi_{1, 0}\rangle$}

 Let us now use the expressions of corrections to the bulk entanglement entropy for the state $|\psi_{1, 0}\rangle$.
-This is the lowest excited state for the massive Chern-Simons field and as discussed earlier corresponds to the state $|1 + \frac{M}{2}, \frac{M}{2} \rangle$.
-The Bogoliubov coefficients has been evaluated in (\ref{eq: alpha m=1 n=0 large eta}), (\ref{eq: beta m=1 n=0 large eta}).
+This is the lowest excited state for the massive Chern-Simons field and, as discussed earlier, corresponds to the state $|1 + \frac{M}{2}, \frac{M}{2} \rangle$.
+The Bogoliubov coefficients have been evaluated in (\ref{eq: alpha m=1 n=0 large eta}), (\ref{eq: beta m=1 n=0 large eta}).
 The boost parameter $\eta$ in the transformation (\ref{coordchange}) is related to the interval length as $\lim_{\eta\rightarrow\infty}(\cosh \eta)^{-1} = \pi x $ from (\ref{largeeta}).
 It is sufficient to retain only the leading dependence on the interval length in the Bogoliubov coefficients to obtain the leading non-analytical contributions for the bulk entanglement entropy.
-The \bbgv coefficients given by { } It is interesting to note that the Gamma functions that contain the left moving $k+\omega$ and the right moving $k - \omega$ combination of energy and momentum shifts according to the combination of left moving and right moving weights of the primary.
+The \bbgv coefficients given by { } It is interesting to note that the Gamma functions that contain the left-moving $k+\omega$ and the right-moving $k - \omega$ combination of energy and momentum shifts according to the combination of left-moving and right-moving weights of the primary.
 The Bogoliubov coefficients are proportional to $(\pi x)^{M+1}$.